-England with the Norman Conquest of 1066.
-Hubarte is a name that comes from the Norman personal name Hildebert, which is composed of the Germanic elements hild, which meant battle or strife, and berht, which meant bright or famous.
+The surname Hubarte is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
+Hubarte is a name that comes from the Norman personal name Hildebert, which is composed of the Germanic elements "hild," which meant "battle" or "strife," and "berht," which meant "bright" or "famous."
 The Norman Conquerors imported a vast number of Norman French personal names into England, which largely replaced traditional Old English personal names among the upper and middle classes.

 Early Origins of the Hubarte family

 The surname Hubarte was first found in the Domesday Book of 1086 where the early Latin form of the name was found in Hampshire, Eudo filius Huberti.